AmalPrakash/Miscellaneous/README.md

 # Miscellaneous
  Works that **aren't that significant to be put in a seperate Repo**.
 Things in it might get handy or I may never need it anytime..
 Anyway, I'll just push those stuff here..

+1. EMBEDDED SYSTEMS PPT ---> Basics or Introduction to Embedded Systems..
+Prepared for someone to present at a seminar.